Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Knicks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 3.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the New York Knicks at FTX Arena on Saturday, starting at 3:30 PM ET on ABC.
-The series is tied 1-1.
-The matchup has an over/under set at 209.5 points.
+The Miami Heat are 4.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the New York Knicks at FTX Arena on Monday, starting at 7:30 PM ET on TNT.
+The Heat have a 2-1 series lead.
+The matchup's over/under is set at 206.5.

 Heat vs. Knicks Odds & Info